juji-io/datalevin/search-bench/README.md

   both Datalevin and Lucene; stemming was not performed, as per the default settings of Lucene `ClassicAnalyzer`.

 * Query terms were `OR`ed together, per Lucene default.
+That is, documents matching any of the query terms are potential results.

 * Top 10 results were returned for each query, only URLs of the articles were returned.